Lyrositor/o10-comp/doc/grammar.md

 - trigraphs are not implemented
 - break and continue are not implemented
 - we should use a number/constant to make a global affectation (e.g int a = 3 works but int a = 3 + 3 doesn't )
-- The %-alternate forms are not matched (<% %: ...)
+- The %-alternate forms are not implemented (<% %: ...)
+- 3 types, no operator overloading, struct, typeof ...

 ## white-space characters